UKRN-Open-Research/survey-reports/README.md

 # Open Research Training Survey Reports
 Automatically generate summary reports of UKRN Open Research Training survey data.

+## Download data
+Data will be deposited at data.bris, the University of Bristol's research data depository.

 ## Project / file structure
 The R Project should be set up as follows: